terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 # terraform-azurerm-management-groups

+⚠️ Note that we highly recommend the official Microsoft Terraform modules.

+* <https://aka.ms/alz/tf> - Official Microsoft Terraform module for Azure Landing Zones
+* <https://aka.ms/alz/tf/wiki> - Wiki with instructions for use

+## Overview

 This v0.13 module creates a nested Azure Management Group structure using a simple and dense input object.

 For an overview, please read the [Management Groups](https://docs.microsoft.com/azure/governance/management-groups/overview) documentation.